 Public health advocates note that its ability to repel water and oil provides a basis for regulating the chemical or outright banning them, with drinking water limits deemed the first significant step in the right direction.

 Environmentalists note that issuing rules for a few forever chemicals would be ineffective as industries would replace the regulated compounds with non-regulated, fluorinated chemicals.

 However, it could take the EPA up to five years to enforce regulations on PFAS compounds.
 When asked about a timeline for when they plan to introduce the limits, they tiptoed around the question.

 How can I test my water for PFAS?

 You can submit your water samples to approved laboratories or take a blood test for PFAS to determine what levels are present within your system.

 Currently, the UK does not test its water for PFAS, despite it being a highly toxic chemical.
-Fahren Taps champions health by providing purified water through our 3-in-1 and 4-in-1 instant boiling water taps.
-There are also incredible benefits to drinking hot water from an instant boiling tap.
+Fahren Taps champions health by providing purified water through our 3-in-1 boiling water taps and 4-in-1 instant boiling water taps.
+There are also incredible benefits of drinking hot water from an instant boiling tap.